Early phenomenology: The Logical Investigations (1900/01) and the Munich Circle

 Our great task is now to bring the Ideas of logic, the logical concepts and laws, to epistemological clarity and definiteness.
 Here phenomenological analysis must begin.
 Logical concepts, as valid thought-unities, must have their origin in intuition: they must arise out of an ideational intuition founded on certain experiences, and must admit of indefinite reconfirmation, and of recognition of their self-identity, on the re-performance of such abstraction.
 Otherwise put: we can absolutely not rest content with 'mere words', i.e. with a merely symbolic understanding of words, meanings inspired only by remote, confused, inauthentic intuitions- if by any intuitions at all- are not enough.
 We must go back to the 'things themselves'.
 We desire to render self-evident in fully-fledged intuitions that what is here given in actually performed abstractions is what the word-meanings in our expression of the law really and truly stand for.

 The Logical Investigations gained widespread attention in Europe, and students began to come to Göttingen specifically to study with Husserl.
-Of particular importance was the reception of the Logical Investigations by a group of psychology students at the University of Munich.
+Of particular importance was the reception of the Logical Investigations by a group of psychology students at the Ludwig-Maximilians-Universität München (LMU).
 In his book, Husserl had been critical of the psychologist Theodor Lipps.
 A number of Lipps' students agreed with the criticisms made by Husserl, and were drawn to his phenomenology.
-Starting with Johannes Daubert, many of Lipps' students left Munich and headed to Göttingen in order to study with Husserl.
-This event is often referred to as the "Munich invasion of Göttingen", and is considered to be the starting point of the phenomenological movement proper.
-In the summer of 1907, former Munich student Theodor Conrad established a student group in Göttingen to mirror the one he had been a part of in Munich, with the expressed purpose of studying phenomenology.
-At the time there had been a number of students working with Husserl in Göttingen, known as his Urschüler, and with them Conrad formed the Göttingen Circle.
-In 1909, Adolf Reinach took up a position as Privatdozent in Göttingen, followed shortly thereafter by Max Scheler in 1910, who had lost his teaching position in Munich.
+Starting with Johannes Daubert, many of Lipps' students left the LMU in Munich and headed to the University of Göttingen in order to study with Husserl.
+This event is often referred to as the "Munich invasion of Göttingen", and is considered to be the starting point of the proper phenomenological movement.
+In the summer of 1907, the former LMU student Theodor Conrad established a student group at the University of Göttingen to mirror the group that he had been a part of at LMU, with the expressed purpose of studying phenomenology.
+At the time, there had been a number of students working with Husserl at the University of Göttingen, known as his Urschüler, and with them Conrad formed the Göttingen Circle.
+In 1909, Adolf Reinach took up a position as Privatdozent at the University of Göttingen, followed shortly thereafter by Max Scheler in 1910, who had lost his teaching position at LMU.
 Around this same time, Alexandre Koyre, Jean Hering, Edith Stein, and Roman Ingarden joined the young group of phenomenologists.